-Bacteria found in water at Western State Hospital amid coronavirus outbreak
+Bacteria found in water at Washington psychiatric hospital

 Staff will be supplying patients with more hand sanitizer as they shut down the ice machines, water fountains and sinks, Holt said.

-The kitchen will boil water, and 10 cases of bottled water were delivered to each ward, he said.
+The kitchen will boil water and 10 cases of bottled water were delivered to each ward, he said.
 They plan to provide enough to last through the weekend.